ArmanE-V/Sudoku-Difficulty/README.md

 # Sudoku-Difficulty
-This repository contains the Sudoku puzzle datasets used in the research paper "Project Patti: Why can You Solve Diabolical Puzzles on one Sudoku Website but not Easy Puzzles on another Sudoku Website?" (https://arxiv.org/abs/2507.21137)
+This repository contains the Sudoku puzzle datasets used in the research paper "Project Patti: Why can You Solve Diabolical Puzzles on one Sudoku Website but not Easy Puzzles on another Sudoku Website?" (https://arxiv.org/abs/2507.21137).
+Please refer to my paper for a complete description of the dataset and how it was used.

-For this study, Sudoku puzzles were collected from 5 popular Sudoku websites, along with the difficulty level provided by the website.
-I currently have permission from puzzlemakers for 3 of the 5 websites to release the datasets publicily for academic use only.
+For this study, Sudoku puzzles were collected from 5 popular Sudoku websites: New York Times, Sudoku.org.uk, Extreme Sudoku, Sudoku of the Day, and Sudoku of the Day UK, along with the difficulty level provided by the website.
+I currently have permission from Sudoku.org.uk, Extreme Sudoku, and Sudoku of the Day to release the datasets publicly for research and academic use only.

 ## Sudoku Website Information